Real Estate & Property

 What is the difference between an agreement to sell and a sale deed in India?

-An agreement to sell expresses the intention to sell — title does not transfer.
+An agreement to sell (ATS) is a preliminary contract expressing the intention to sell — title does not transfer to the buyer.
 A sale deed is the final document that actually transfers ownership.
-The ATS creates an obligation to execute a sale deed on fulfillment of conditions.
+The ATS creates an obligation to execute a sale deed on a future date after conditions (payment, clearances) are met.

 Can a seller back out of an agreement to sell property in India?

-If the seller backs out, the buyer can file a suit for specific performance under the Specific Relief Act 1963, forcing the seller to execute the sale deed.
-Courts readily grant specific performance for immovable property contracts in India.
+If the seller backs out, the buyer can: (a) file a suit for specific performance under Section 10 of the Specific Relief Act 1963, forcing the seller to execute the sale deed, OR (b) claim return of earnest money plus damages.
+Specific performance is the stronger remedy and courts readily grant it for immovable property contracts.

 Related reads: Builder-Buyer Agreement India · Stamp Duty on Agreements India · Rent Agreement Guide India